Payment reversal sucks, regardless of your business size or industry.

 The ancillary cost of payment refund includes lost sales, interchange fees, return shipping costs, etc. These bills can accumulate over time.

-Understanding that you must work to prevent all payment reversal triggers and protect your business from the cost of issuing transaction refunds.
+Therefore, you must work to prevent all payment reversal triggers and protect your business from the cost of issuing transaction refunds.
+Take the steps below to achieve that objective.

 Here are eight actionable ideas to consider: